simonhui1/Recommendation_Systems/README.md

 Going forward, it is in our best interest to investigate the potential effects of using different devices to interact with the platform.

-Please refer to the [Jupyter notebook](./index_final.ipynb) for additional EDAs and models.
+Please refer to the [Jupyter notebook](./index_final.ipynb) for additional EDAs and models, and the [presentation deck](./presentation.pdf) for the final run down of our findings.

 If you have any questions, please contact our team: